nuagenetworks/nuage-ospdirector/Documentation/5.4.1/README.rst

     Maps to metadata_proxy_shared_secret parameter in [neutron] section

-The following parameters are mapped to values in the /etc/neutron/plugins/ml2/ml2_conf.ini file on the Neutron controller:
+The following parameters are mapped to values in the /etc/neutron/plugins/ml2/ml2_conf.ini file on the Neutron Controller:

 ::